silverfs/wikijs-datadump/manuals/cybersec/BoK/security-monitoring.md

 title: IT Security Monitoring
 description:
 published: true
-date: 2022-12-04T20:21:35.645Z
+date: 2022-12-04T21:10:19.435Z
 tags:
 editor: markdown
 dateCreated: 2022-12-02T12:22:54.618Z
 ---

 # The Basics
 IT Security Monitoring, and network security monitoring, enable SIEM for SOC by integrating sensors, logging facilities and business rules or policies into smart detection of threats in the IT environment.
 In this document, I'll be installing Zeek; an opensource security monitoring sensor.
+This is called policy monitoring.

 <br />